T-Python-OCT9/UNIT-1_PROJECT/README.md

 ## Based on what you’ve learned until now , create a project of your choosing (impress us with your imagination) .
 This project must at least satisfy the following minimum requirements :

-- Must be interactive on CLI.
+- [x] Must be interactive on CLI. | input
-- Use lists or dictionaries or tuples.
+- [x] Use lists or dictionaries or tuples.  | tweets
-- Use loops.
+- [x] Use loops. | loop on tweets or liked tweets
-- Use functions that return an output .
+- Use functions that return an output . | check how many likes
 - Use a Lambda function.
-- Use at least 1 Class.
+- [x] Use at least 1 Class. | Twitter class
-- Use some form of Error Handling .
+- Use some form of Error Handling . | len of tweet should be maximum 100 characters | you can't like or retweet the same tweet twice
 - Organize Your Code into modules & (or packages)

-## Example Project :  An online Grocery Store :
+## Example Project :  Twitter :

-#### Overview : An online store that sells fruits to customers.
-This online store has 2 main users.
-The customer and the manager of the store .
-Each one of them should be able to do the following tasks for the store to function properly .
+#### Overview :Social Media app that allows user to communicate and interact with others.

-#### As a customer I should be able to do the following :
+#### As a customer I should be able to do the following:
-- Browse  Products .
-- View the product info (summary, specs, price, quantity , etc.)
-- Search for Products.
-- Get recommendations for my next purchase based on my purchase history.
+- [x] View Tweets
-- Add Products to the shopping cart .
+- [x] Add Tweet
+- [x] Like Tweet from Tweets
-- Remove a product from the shopping cart.
+- [x] Retweet from  Tweets
-- List the products in my shopping cart.
+- [x] List all my liked tweets
-- Continue to checkout .
-- Fill in my address for delivery.
+- [x] List all my retweets
-- Get receipt of my purchases.
+- [x] List all my tweets
-- Check delivery status .
+- [x] Un-Like tweet from Likes
+- [x] Un-Retweet from Retweets
+- [x] Count my Tweets / Likes / Retweets